Resistive touchscreen

-In electrical engineering, a resistive touchscreen is a touch-sensitive computer display composed of two flexible sheets coated with a resistive material and separated by an air gap or microdots.
+A resistive touchscreen is a type of touch-sensitive display that works by detecting pressure applied to the screen.
+It is composed of two flexible sheets coated with a resistive material and separated by an air gap or microdots.

 Description and operation

 There are two different types of metallic layers.
 The first type is called matrix, in which striped electrodes on substrates such as glass or plastic face each other.
 The second type is called analogue which consists of transparent electrodes without any patterning facing each other.
 As of 2011 analogue offered lowered production costs.
 When contact is made to the surface of the touchscreen, the two sheets are pressed together.
 On these two sheets there are horizontal and vertical lines that, when pushed together, register the precise location of the touch.
 Because the touchscreen senses input from contact with nearly any object (finger, stylus/pen, palm) resistive touchscreens are a type of "passive" technology.

 For example, during the operation of a four-wire touchscreen, a uniform, unidirectional voltage gradient is applied to the first sheet.
 When the two sheets are pressed together, the second sheet measures the voltage as distance along with the first sheet, providing the X coordinate.
 When this contact coordinate has been acquired, the voltage gradient is applied to the second sheet to ascertain the Y coordinate.
 These operations occur within a few milliseconds, registering the exact touch location as contact is made, provided the screen has been properly calibrated for variations in resistivity.

-Resistive touchscreens typically have high resolution (4096 x 4096 or higher), providing accurate touch control.
+Resistive touchscreens can have high resolution (4096 x 4096 or higher), providing accurate touch control.
 Because the touchscreen responds to pressure on its surface, contact can be made with a finger or any other pointing device.

+The concept of resistive touch technology dates back to the early 20th century.
+In 1923, Émile Dufresne, a French inventor, proposed the idea of a "conductive interaction panel".
+This early design featured a conductive metal layer beneath a glass plate, allowing users to send electrical signals by pressing specific areas.
+This mechanism closely resembles later resistive touchscreen technology, but at the time, it was dismissed as impractical compared to mechanical buttons and levers.
+Dufresne presented his design to the Académie des Sciences in 1924, but it was not widely recognized.
+Nonetheless, his early work can be seen as a precursor to the development of modern touchscreen technologies.